 The Vanguard Awards Banquet will be held the evening of May 4th at the Harbor Center in Slidell from 6:00-9:00 PM.
 Recipients will be listed on this page soon.
 Tickets for conference attendees will be available through the registration process.
-Non-attendees will be able to purchase tickets online.
-More information on tickets will be posted on this page.
+Non-attendees will be able to purchase tickets online on this page starting February 24, 2020.
+To download ticket information, click HERE.

 Vanguard Award Recipients – 2019